Samara: Culture

+Alabin Museum

-House-Museum of Vladimir Lenin in Samara is an object of cultural heritage of federal significance.
-Museum is located on the site of a former city merchant's mansion, dating to the last quarter of the 19th century.
-The Ulyanov family rented a second floor apartment of the house of Samara merchant Ilya Rytikov from May 1890 to August 1893.
-During this time Vladimir Ulyanov graduated from St. Petersburg University law school as a non-resident student, and started employment at Samara Regional Court.
-House-Museum of Vladimir Lenin in Samara opened on January 3, 1940.
-At present the museum's second floor houses a permanent memorial/household exhibition "Ulyanov family’s apartment in Samara, 1890–1893", recreating the living conditions and household atmosphere of Ulyanov family.
-The ground floor contains a specialised display area, including a fragment of historical/artistic reconstruction of Ilya Rytikov's merchant shop.
+The main branch of the Alabin Museum is the House-Museum of Vladimir Lenin in Samara is an object of cultural heritage of federal significance.
+It is located on the site of a former city merchant's mansion, dating to the last quarter of the 19th century.
+The Ulyanov family rented a second floor apartment of the house of Samara merchant Ilya Rytikov in 1893.
+During this time Vladimir Ulyanov graduated from St. Petersburg University law school and started employment at the Samara Regional Court.
+The museum opened in 1940.
+The museum's second floor houses a permanent memorial/household exhibition "Ulyanov family’s apartment in Samara, 1890–1893", recreating the living conditions and household atmosphere of the Ulyanov family.
+The ground floor contains a specialised display area, including a fragment of an artistic reconstruction of Ilya Rytikov's merchant shop.

+Samara has a strong rock 'n' roll scene with indie bands and great festivals like Protoka, Metafest, and Volgafest.

-Exposition of Russia's first Museum of Art Nouveau is dedicated to art and culture of late 19th – early 20th centuries.
-Museum of Art Nouveau opened at the end of 2012 and in just a few years became a local tourist brand.
-Mansion of Alexandra Kurlina, a merchant's wife and philanthropist, where the museum is located, is considered to be an architectural gem of Samara's Art Nouveau.
-Original façade and interior survive to this day, representing the works of outstanding European and Russian art nouveau masters.
-The museum is an exhibition space, which hosts major Russian museums’ projects (The Pushkin Museum, Abramtsevo Museum-Reserve, Moscow Multimedia Art Museum, etc.), and organises exhibitions of its own collections.
-Museum of Art Nouveau is one of Samara's most popular social and cultural entities.
-Weekly events take place here, giving visitors a taste of late 19th – early 20th centuries’ culture, as well as current cultural trends.
-Every year the museum hosts the "Night at the Museum" and "Night of the Arts" events, attended by more than a thousand visitors.
+Another branch of the museum is the Exposition Museum of Art Nouveau opened in 2012.
+It was the mansion of Alexandra Kurlina, a merchant's wife and philanthropist.
+The original façade and interior survive to this day, representing the works of European and Russian art nouveau masters.
+The museum is an exhibition space, which hosts major Russian museums’ projects (The Pushkin Museum, Abramtsevo Museum-Reserve, Moscow Multimedia Art Museum), and organises exhibitions of its own collections.